What is a Wrongful Death Claim?

 When you are unsure of whether you can file a wrongful death lawsuit regarding the death of a loved one, you should speak with a Minnesota wrongful death attorney.
 We understand the scenarios above are not the only possible situations.
 We will review the law and your relation to the decedent and advise you of your options.

-Some of the most common cases our wrongful death attorneys handle involve:
+Some of the most common cases our Minneapolis wrongful death attorneys handle involve:

 We can represent you and your family against a food producer or seller regarding a fatal E. coli, Hepatitis A, Listeria, Salmonella, or Cyclospora infection.
-If your loved one passed away due to a severe infectioncontracted from contaminated food, call us right away.
+If your loved one passed away due to a severe infectioncontracted from contaminated food, call our wrongful death lawyers right away.

 Not all bacterial, viral, or parasitic infections are derived from contaminated food or water.
 We are here to help if your loved one contracted a deadly condition from exposure to infected animals or in some other manner.